Science and Health Course Explained

 For further information and course entry requirements, go to: www.dcu.ie/DC166

-In 2020 you can apply to all of our physics degree programmes via Physics General Entry (DC175).
-Our new entry route to an honours degree in Applied Physics, Physics with Astronomy or Physics with Biomedical Sciences gives you with the opportunity in Year 1 to gain a solid physics foundation and invaluable laboratory exposure, before choosing the degree specialism you want to pursue.
+You can apply to all of our physics degree programmes via Physics General Entry (DC175).
+Our new entry route to an honours degree in Applied Physics, Physics with Astronomy, Physics with Biomedical Sciences or Physics with Data Analytics (subject to accreditation) gives you with the opportunity in Year 1 to gain a solid physics foundation and invaluable laboratory exposure, before choosing the degree specialism you want to pursue.

 The potential career opportunities are immense and vary from Meteorology to Education, Astronomy to Healthcare and Data Science to Aeronautics.